17 Vintage Lucky Strike Ads: ‘Smoking Diet’ for Weight Loss?

 “Smoking is by far the leading risk factor for lung cancer.
 About 80% of lung cancer deaths are thought to result from smoking.
 The risk for lung cancer among smokers is many times higher than among non-smokers.
 The longer you smoke and the more packs a day you smoke, the greater your risk.”

 Ok, well it’s hard to put a positive spin on that conclusion.
-Hopefully we can end the debate over whether smoking and air pollution are bad for humans and the Earth, no matter how effective the marketing (or political) campaigns are claiming the contrary! – Kevin m
+Hopefully, we can end the debate over whether smoking and air pollution are bad for humans and the Earth, no matter how effective the marketing (or political) campaigns are claiming the contrary! – Kevin m

 *Related: Vintage ads for Weight Gain Supplements